SimonLimon/RuleMaker-Anilist/README.md

 ### Output

-There is no visible output this will add the rules directly to our qbit WEBUI
+This will manage your qbitWEBUI rules automaticaly

 ### Disclaimer